gents83/INOX/docs/src/INOX/external-dependencies.md

-In this page you'll find a list of external dependencies that are required from the _**INOX**_ engine and that are referenced as git submodules inside the `/extern/` folder.
+In this page you'll find a list of external dependencies that are required from the _**INOX**_ engine and that are referenced inside Cargo.toml as git submodules used in the workspace.

 - [**cgmath**](https://github.com/rustgd/cgmath): \
   A linear algebra and mathematics library for computer graphics \